itscole05/EDM-Portfolio--Miranda/README.md

 This portfolio will contain copies of my Enterprise Data Management Lab Exercises

 # About Me
 Hello World!
-I am Erica Nicole C. Miranda, a 1st Year student under the course Bachelor of Science Information System.
+I am Erica Nicole C. Miranda, a 1st Year student under the course Bachelor of Science Information System at City College of Angeles.
+I'm interested in learning more about being professional develover.

 # Education